cimug-org/Avro4CIM/case-study/README.md

 Some serialization formats (like Protocol Buffers v3) make all fields implicitly optional, but Avro's union-based approach provides explicit control while maintaining schema evolution compatibility.

 ### 7.9.
-Document Element Root Fields
+Document Wrapper Root Fields

 **Decision: Topological Analysis to Identify True Message Roots**

-Within the Avro schemas, the document container (top-level message record) includes only those Root classes that are never referenced by other classes in the profile.
+Within the Avro schemas, the document container (top-level message record named SecurityAnalysisResult) includes only those Root classes that are never referenced by other classes in the profile.
 This ensures a clean, logical message structure where referenced types appear as nested fields rather than redundant top-level arrays.

 **Key Advantages:**
 - **Correct message topology** - Only true roots appear at the top level